synw/django-mqueue-livefeed/README.md

 Django Mqueue Livefeed
 ======================

 Realtime feed for Django Mqueue events.
+Features:

-- Push Django Mqueue events and log to a private channel
+- Push Django Mqueue events and logs to a private channel
 - See the events real time in a dashboard

 Dependencies